-In addition to intake velocities less than 0.5 fps, permittees can meet impingement BTA through other alternatives including installation of traveling screens with a fish friendly return ((125.94(c)(5))) and/or by significantly reducing intake flow volumes by operating a closed cycle recirculating system as defined at 40 CFR §125.92.
+In addition to intake velocities less than 0.5 fps, permittees can meet the impingement (and entrainment) mortality BTA through other alternatives including by significantly reducing intake flow volumes by operating a closed cycle recirculating system as defined at 40 CFR §125.92.

-A summary description of each intake including intake flows and velocity through the traveling screens at each intake are summarized below.
+A summary description of each intake including intake flows, intake velocities and impingement impacts/BTA are summarized below.